 Cedar Mountain Herb School

 Welcome to the Cedar Mountain Herb School!
-Based in Washington State's beautiful Skagit Valley, just an hour and a half north of Seattle, CMHS is one of the longest-running herbal education schools in the Pacific Northwest.
+Based in Washington State's beautiful Skagit Valley (Mount Vernon) an hour and a half north of Seattle, CMHS has been serving herbal students for 25 years.
+This makes it one of the longest-running herbal schools in the Pacific Northwest.

-Students with a wide range of experiential levels attend CMHS: from naturopaths, MDs, acupuncturists, and nurses to those who wish to keep their families healthy with nourishing herbs and remedies.
-Our students share a desire for valuable, practical herbal knowledge.
+Students of many experiential levels attend CMHS: from MDs, naturopaths, chiropractors, acupuncturists, nurses, physical therapists, nutritionists, massage practitioners, and other health professionals; to students who wish to start an herb business; to those who want to practice on a friends-and-family level by providing healthy, nourishing herbs and remedies.
+All our students share a desire for valuable, practical herbal knowledge.

 Get out into nature's classroom, get your hands dirty, meet the plants where they live, and start a relationship that will last a lifetime.
-You'll learn more about wild plants, their applications and yourself than you ever thought possible.
-We're talking wildcrafting plants, baby!
-“Step over to the Wild Side, where the plants have always been ‘Green’.”
+You'll learn more about wild plants, their work in the body, and yourself than you ever thought possible.
+We go where they grow!

 Web site: http://www.cedarmountainherbs.com